StevenBlack/intl/readme.md

 <table>
 <tbody>
 <tr>
-<td><strong>Using CHR(n) instead of the character itself is a good way to prevent code page translation.</strong></td>
+<td>**Using CHR(n) instead of the character itself is a good way to prevent code page translation.**</td>
 <td><p>CHR() returns the character associated with the specified numeric ANSI code.</p>
-<p><strong>Internationalization Tip:</strong> you can use CHR() to prevent VFP's automatic code page translation.
+<p>**Internationalization Tip:** you can use CHR() to prevent VFP's automatic code page translation.
 This is useful for program files which are not marked with code pages ID's.
 This may save you from disaster if you omit the AS nCodePage argument found in many VFP commands.</p></td>
 </tr>
 </tbody>
 </table>